semibroiled/news-topic-aggregator/README.md

 Enter your API Key for News API instead of the example listed.

+## Running in Docker

+To Run in Docker, you need to have Docker Desktop installed and running in the background.
+From your repository, use

+1. `docker build -t news-topic-aggregator .`
+2. `docker run -it --rm --env-file .env news-topic-aggregator`

 ## Setting up News API Token

 1. Make an account at https://newsapi.org/